Tunde Jegede: Filmography

 Jegede is known for the score of 500 Years Later, directed by Owen 'Alik Shahadah, as well as the score of PBS production Hopes on the Horizon.
-In 2006, he co-wrote the short film The Idea.
+In 2006, Jegede co-wrote the short film The Idea.
+He composed the score for Mami Wata, the 2023 black-and-white fantasy thriller film written and directed by C.J.
+"Fiery" Obasi, based on West African folklore.